Dave Eagle

 I have been interested in astronomy and looked up with wonder at the sky ever since I can remember and absolutely love getting people enthusiastic about the night sky.Boy Plough Street

 Once I had a start on the sky I gradually learnt my way around the visible constellations and learning the positions of all the “Celestial Lollypops” like the Messier objects.
-I started observing with some old 10×50 binoculars gradually moving onto a small refractor bought by my parents for Christmas.
+I started observing with some old 10×50 binoculars gradually moving onto a small Tasco refractor bought by my parents for Christmas.

 In 1987, tired of observing all on my own, I established the Bedford Astronomical Society where I built some wonderful friendships.
 It has been a successful and flourishing society ever since.
 I am also a member of Northampton Natural History Society and am involved in helping to organise their events.
 3d50d652 B949 41b6 A7c1 791030871d7f

-I was Editor of the Handbook of the Federation of Astronomical Societies for a few years and was elected a Fellow of the Royal Astronomical Society in 1996.
+I was Editor of the Handbook of the Federation of Astronomical Societies for a few years and elected a Fellow of the Royal Astronomical Society in 1996.

 I have been the lead astronomer for Hale-Bopp and Aurora flights for members of the public.